planewryter/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.<br /><br />
 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.<br /><br />
 ### Approach to Transform Imputed Values
-The approach taken to ransform imputed value is:<br />
+The approach taken to ransform imputed values is:<br />
 1. Observations whose original 'steps' value is zero ('0') <b>remain as zero</b>, and<br />
 2. <b>'NA'</b> observations are transformed to be the rounded value of the 'avg_steps' (with a minimum value of '1') for the corresponding interval, as computed in a prior section (above)<br />
 3. Create a new data.table that reflects the modified imputed values (the <b>new data.table is 'merged_all'</b>, as shown below)